-In another axis of research, in collaboration with the CSTB Nantes centre and within the PhD of Yacine Ben Ali we will explore the definition of efficient data assimilation schemes for wind engineering.
+In collaboration with the CSTB Nantes centre and within the PhD of Yacine Ben Ali we explored the definition of efficient data assimilation schemes for wind engineering.
 The goal is here to couple Reynolds average model to pressure data at the surface of buildings.
-Several techniques have been proposed to that end.
-We show in particular that optimisation conducted in Sobolev space is highly beneficial as it brings natural smoothing to the sought solutions and avoid the use of regularization penalty.
-The techniques proposed consists in correcting the equations related to turbulent kinetic energy and dissipation [43].
+Several techniques have been proposed to that